tommyettinger/TabLab/README.md

  - `--libGDX` will generate code that uses [libGDX](https://libgdx.com) collections instead of JDK ones.
  - `--SquidLib` will generate code that uses [SquidLib](https://github.com/yellowstonegames/SquidLib) collections instead of JDK ones.
- - `--jdkgdxds` will generate code that uses [jdkgdxds](https://github.com/tommyettinger/jdkgdxds) collections instead of JDK ones.
+ - `--jdkgdxds` will generate code that uses [jdkgdxds](https://github.com/tommyettinger/jdkgdxds) collections instead of JDK ones (recommended).

 The .bat files allow dragging-and-dropping one or more input files onto the .bat file, which will process all of them and wait for a key press at the end.
 Within the input file, the